2016 CrossFit Games: Qualification

+Open

 The Open was held over five weeks from February 25 through March 28, 2016.
 Five workouts were released, one per week, for the athletes to complete.
 324,307 competitors from 175 countries registered to participate in the Open.
 As with the 2015 Games, athletes from the Open in 17 regions were funnelled into 8 super regions, and 260 (40 men, 40 women and 30 teams of 6) from each of the 8 regions went on to compete in the Regionals.
 Noah Ohlsen and Jamie Greene were the respective winners of the men's and women's competitions at the Open.

+Regionals

 The Regionals were held over 3 weekends between May 13 and May 29.
 As with the 2015 Games, the scoring system for Regionals was no longer the same as the Open, instead the scoring system from the Games was used (100 for first, 95 for second, etc.).
 From each Regional, the top 5 of each division qualified for the Games; in total 40 men, 40 women and 40 teams were invited to the Games.

 Individual

 Wednesday, July 20, 2016

-In celebration of the tenth Crossfit Games, the first day of events for the Individual Men and Women divisions took place at the site of the first three CrossFit Games at the Ranch in Aromas, California (a site owned by the family of the head of the CrossFit Games, Dave Castro).
+In celebration of the tenth Crossfit Games, the first day of events for the Individual Men and Women divisions took place at the site of the first three CrossFit Games at the Ranch in Aromas, California (a site owned by the family of the director of the CrossFit Games, Dave Castro).
 The competitors left Carson in the morning and flew into San Jose, California, in order to participate in the first three events.

+The first three events were based on the first three events held for the 2009 Games, but with some modifications.
+In event three, Medicine ball instead of sandbag was used for the hill run, with wall ball shots and GHD added before the run.

-Unfortunately, on the return trip that evening, Southwest Airlines suffered a technical glitch grounding several flights and creating many delays.
+The athletes returned to Carson that evening; however, Southwest Airlines suffered a technical glitch grounding several flights and creating many delays.
 Some athletes reported that they did not return to their Carson hotel until after midnight Thursday morning.